gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ## How to Change Things

 Since a shoot is just another Kubernetes resource, changes can be applied via kubectl.
 For convenience, the basic settings are configurable via the dashboard's UI.
-It also has a "yaml" tab where you can alter all of the shoot's specification.
+It also has a "yaml" tab where you can alter all of the shoot's specification in your browser.
 Once applied, the cluster will reconcile eventually and your changes become active (or cause an error).

 ![](./images/change-things.png)